SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 > cf push -f manifest-windows.yml -p bin/Debug/net461/win10-x64/publish
 ```

-Manifest file names may vary, some samples use a different manifest for .NET 4 vs .NET Core.

-> Note: all sample manifests have been defined to bind their application to their service(s) as created above.
+> Note: All sample manifests have been defined to bind their application to their service(s) as created above.

 ## Observe Logs

-To see the logs as you startup the application use the `cf` CLI to tail the apps logs. (e.g. `cf logs single-signon`)
+To see the logs as you startup the application, use `cf logs oauth`.

-On a Linux cell, you should see something like this during startup.
-On Windows cells you will see something slightly different.
+On a Linux cell, you should see something resembling the following during startup:

 ```bash
 2016-06-01T09:14:14.38-0600 [CELL/0]     OUT Creating container